ChangWynn/CV/README.md

 Empire Casino - *London, UK* <br/>
 Aspers Casino - *Newcastle, UK*

-  - Developed quick thinking ability and excellent problem-solving skills to provide accurate payouts in a fast-paced environment, maintaining gaming sessions at an optimal pace.
+  - Developed quick thinking ability and excellent problem-solving skills to provide fast and accurate payouts, maintaining gaming sessions at an optimal pace.
   - Consistently displayed a positive and upbeat attitude to deliver excellent customer service.
-  - Demonstrated natural resilience in handling high-pressure situations, such as dealing to high-value customers or with customers experiencing losses to keep customer service level high.
+  - Demonstrated natural resilience in handling high-pressure situations, such as dealing to high-value customers to keep customer service standards high.

 ###### 2012-2015
 ### Store Manager